algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 * Allocation:
     * Is allocated when account x opts in to app a (submits a transaction to opt-in to app a).
-    * Can include between 0 and 16 key/value pairs and a total of 2KB of memory to share among them.
+    * Can include between 0 and 16 key/value pairs for a total of 2KB of memory to share among them.
     * The amount of local storage is allocated in k/v units, and determined at contract creation.
 This cannot be edited later.
     * The opted-in user address is responsible for funding the local storage (by an increase to their minimum balance).
 * Reading: